MoizL163/student/navigation/about.md

 <body>
     <h1>About Me 👋</h1>

     <p>Hey!
-I'm passionate about cybersecurity and pretty much every sport that exists.
-I approach cyber defense like a defensive coordinator - always thinking three moves ahead and protecting what matters most.</p>
+I'm passionate about cybersecurity and pretty much every sport that exists.</p>

     <h2>🛡️ What I Do</h2>
     <p>I work in cybersecurity where I get to solve puzzles and build defenses against creative attacks.
 Every vulnerability is just another challenge, and honestly, I love the mental chess game of staying ahead of threats.</p>

     <h2>🏈 Sports Obsession</h2>
     <p>If there's a ball, puck, or any kind of competitive action involved, I'm probably watching it.
-Football, basketball, baseball, hockey, tennis - you name it, I follow it.
-I analyze sports stats with the same intensity I bring to threat analysis.</p>
+Football, basketball, baseball, hockey, tennis - you name it, I follow it.</p>

     <h2>🎮 Downtime</h2>
     <p>When I'm not working, you'll find me:</p>